Bonobo (musician): 2016–present

 Bonobo released his sixth album, Migration, in January 2017.
 In an interview with Billboard, he stated that he conceived the album from "living and being in various locations", as he toured extensively and did not "have a home base for about a year".
 The album and the track "Bambro Koyo Ganda" were nominated at the 2018 Grammy Awards for Best Dance/Electronic Album and Best Dance Recording, respectively.
 The record peaked at number 5 on the UK chart and 59 in the US.
 In 2018, it won Album of the Year at the Electronic Music Awards, and the artist was nominated for Live Act of the Year.

 On 1 July 2019, Bonobo released a new song, "Linked", online.
 The track was later nominated for Best Dance Recording at the 62nd Grammy Awards but lost to "Got to Keep On" by the Chemical Brothers.

 The following year, Bonobo remixed Michael Kiwanuka's song "Final Days".

 Bonobo's seventh studio album, Fragments, was released on 14 January 2022, with five singles issued ahead of its release.
 The first one, "Rosewood", debuted on 6 October 2021, followed by "Tides"—a collaboration with Jamila Woods—on 20 October.
 "Otomo"—a collaboration with O'Flynn—came out on 10 November, followed by "Shadows", with Jordan Rakei, on 1 December.
 The fifth and final single, "From You", with Joji, was released on 3 January 2022.

 Bonobo was nominated for the Brit Award for British Dance Act in 2023.

 Bonobo, along with Kamasi Washington and Floating Points, composed music for the 2025 Japanese anime television series Lazarus, directed by Shinichirō Watanabe.
+In 2026, all three collectively won Best Original Score for Animation at the Music Awards Japan.

+In June 2026, it was announced that Bonobo would release his eighth studio album, Distance in Static, in September.
+To support, Bonobo will tour North America in November and early December 2026.